 In light of the new guidance we wanted to share with you what we are doing to protect community members and staff.
-The Center is suspending all peer based discussion groups, community programming, and events at all locations at least through the end of April.
-This includes groups who have rented space, who will be offered a refund.
+The Center is cancelling/postponing all in person gatherings indefinitely, including our annual Sacramento Pride Festival and March.
+To read our full statement please click here.

-While our physical space is closed, I want to assure you that we are still here to support you.
-I am very proud of our dedicated team who are diligently working to operationalize remote service delivery and virtual activities that we will be rolling out over the next week.
+While our physical space is closed, we want to assure you that we are still here to support you.
+We are very proud of our dedicated team who are diligently working to operationalize remote service delivery and virtual activities that we will be rolling out over the next week.

 - Community Resource Navigation remains available for seniors, people experiencing homelessness, those living with HIV, and others in need, Information and referrals are available Monday-Friday, 10 a.m.-6 p.m. by calling (916) 442-0185 or email@example.com.